Erich Mielke: Purges

 Meanwhile, when the East German Politburo met on 8 July, it seemed that Ulbricht would be deposed as Party General Secretary.
 Zaisser conceded that the whole Politburo was responsible for the "accelerated construction of socialism" and of the subsequent fallout.
 But he also added that to leave Ulbricht as Premier, "would be opposed catastrophic for the New Course".

 By the end of the meeting, only two Politburo members still supported Ulbricht's leadership: Free German Youth League chief Erich Honecker and Party Control Commission Chairman Hermann Matern.
 Ulbricht only managed to forestall a decision then and there with a promise to make a statement at the forthcoming 15th SED CC Plenum, scheduled for later that month.

 Meanwhile, Mielke informed a Party commission looking for scapegoats that his boss, Stasi Minister Wilhelm Zaisser, was calling for secret negotiations with West Germany and that, "he believed the Soviet Union would abandon the DDR."

 By late July, Ulbricht was completely certain that he had the support of the new Soviet First Secretary, Nikita Khrushchev.
 Therefore, he expelled his main opponents, Zaisser, Hernstadt and Ackermann, from the Politburo, and thus strengthened his position further.

 SED Minister of Justice Max Fechner was personally arrested by Mielke and replaced by Hilde Benjamin, who was known to East German citizens as "Red Hilde", "The Red Freisler," and as, "The Red Guillotine," for her role as a judge in the SED's show trials.

 Fechner was convicted of being, "an enemy of the Party and the State," and served three years in Bautzen Prison.

-Wilhelm Zaisser was replaced as head of the Stasi by Ernst Wollweber and Mielke remained on staff as his deputy.
+Wilhelm Zaisser was replaced as head of the Stasi by Ernst Wollweber in 1953 and the Stasi was simultaneously downgraded to a State Secretariat under the Ministry of the Interior under the leadership of Willi Stoph.
+Mielke remained on staff as Wollweber's deputy.
+Mielke would serve as Deputy State Secretary of State Security between 1953 and 1955.

+The Stasi was restored to a ministry in 1955.
+Wollweber thus became Minister for State Security and Mielke Deputy Minister for State Security.

 Tenure as Stasi head

 Mielke headed the Stasi from 1957 until the fall of the Berlin Wall in 1989.
 As a Politburo member, Mielke moved into newly built secure housing zone for the leaders of East Germany in Waldsiedlung in 1960.
 Mielke occupied house number 14.
 There was, under the East German system, no provision for parliamentary oversight of the Stasi.
 However, starting in 1971 Mielke was required to provide a detailed intelligence briefing to party secretary Erich Honecker each Tuesday, directly following the weekly Politburo meeting.
 (Before 1971, under Walter Ulbricht, Mielke was not involved in routine intelligence briefings to the leadership which, instead, were provided directly to Ulbricht by Intelligence Chief Markus Wolf.)

+According to Anna Funder's award-winning exposé Stasiland, after becoming Minister for State Security in 1957, Mielke, in a backhanded compliment to George Orwell's Nineteen Eighty-Four, ordered every room inside Stasi Headquarters renumbered so that his own office would be Room 101.